lumc-python/introduction-mihailefter/README.md

-Please find below the exercises comprising this assignment.
+Finish all the hands on sessions.
+Where applicable, make a python program with the solution and add it to this repository.

-Add a solution file for each exercise (where applicable).
+Next, add a solution file for each exercise.

 # 1. Iterate over a list

 First we are going to make a list and fill it with a simple sequence.
 Then we are going to use this list to print something.
 - Make a list containing the numbers 0, 1, ...
 9.
 - Print the last 10 lines of the song ''99 bottles of beer'' using this list.

 # 2. Analyse a repeat structure

 We are going to make a repeating DNA sequence and extract some subsequences from it.
 - Make a short tandem repeat that consists of three "ACGT" units and five "TTATT" units.
 - Print all suffixes of the repeat structure.
   - **Note**: A suffix is an ending.
-For example, the word "spam" has five suffixes: "spam", "pam", "am", "m" and "".
+For example, the word "spam" has five
+  suffixes: "spam", "pam", "am", "m" and "".
 - Print all substrings of length 3.
 - Print all unique substrings of length 3.